RockosBos/CIS-566-Final-Project/virtual-trading-card-game/README.md

 	1. Navigate in the command line to /VIRTUAL-TRADING-CARD_GAME
 	2. run 'npm install' to import needed npm packages
 	3. 'npm run build' to build the web app.
+		a.
+If Node.js version is invalid download new version from: https://nodejs.org/en/download
 	4. 'npm start' to start the web application.
 	5. Open a web browser and navigate to localhost:3000
 	6. You should be greeted by the application login page.